 The primary objective of the program is to train qualified individuals to become competent dietitians.
-For the 2025-26 class, six dietetic interns will be selected for the program.
-The DI program will be a 12-15-month internship program beginning in early June 2025 and ending the following summer in August 2026 for those also completing the graduate degree.
-If you already have a graduate degree, it is only 9 months.
-You will experience supervised practice rotations in over 10 different sites, including hospitals, long-term care, dialysis, foodservice, community and pediatrics.
-In addition, interns may complete a totally online 30-credit hour graduate program.
+For the 2026-2027 class, six dietetic interns will be selected for the program.
+You will experience supervised practice rotations in over ten different sites, including hospitals, long-term care centers, dialysis centers, foodservice, community and pediatrics settings.
+In addition, interns may complete an online, 30-credit hour graduate program.
+The DI program will be a 9-15-month internship program beginning in May 2026 and concluding in August 2027.
+If you already hold a graduate degree, the program will begin in August 2026 and conclude in May 2027.
 Our team of over 25 preceptors and faculty focus on you being prepared and confident as you begin your career.